antongt/DenseProject/SnapToLp/README.md

 to solve the lp with CPLEX:

-* start cplex with:
+Start cplex with:

     $ cplex

-* run the commands:
+Run the commands:

     CPLEX> read outputfile.lp lp
     CPLEX> optimize

-* to display the value of the variables run:
+To display the value of the variables run:

     CPLEX> display solution variables -

 ## TODO:

 * support for more than two file.
+* implement greedy and bruteforce algorithm to compare results